Install {scMitoMut} from Biocondcutor:

 6.3 AF heatmap

-The AF heatmap will show the AF of each cell for each locus.
-Similar to the p-value heatmap, the order of the cells and loci are determined by the mutation status.
+The allele frequency heatmap illustrates the allele frequency of each cell at each locus.
+The order of the cells and loci are determined by the mutation status too.

 ## allele frequency heatmap